graveljp/smugcli/README.md

 ...
 ```

 Source files are synced to the destination SmugMug album and source folders are recursively synced to the destination SmugMug folder.
 For source folders with a trailing path delimitor ('/' or '\\' depending on OS), only the content of the folder is synced, skipping the folder itself (equivalent of doing `folder/*`).
-This means that `smugcli.py sync src/album dst` is equivalent on to `smugcli.py sync src/album/ dst/album`.
+This means that `smugcli.py sync src/album dst` is equivalent to `smugcli.py sync src/album/ dst/album`.
 If no sources or destinations are specified, smugcli defaults to syncing the current folder to the SmugMug user's root.

 The sync command uses multiple threads to speed-up the file scanning and upload.
 You may want to tune the number of threads used by SmugCLI depending on your